Henkjan1110/intro-programming-website/data/week6/4-using-existing-classes.md

 hidden: false
 ---

-So far, we have already been using some of the built in classes that are available in the Java programming language.
-Examples include the `Scanner` class, the `List` class and the `String` class.
-Over the course we have been getting used to how they work and have learned some of the methods they provide.
+Throughout our course, we have been utilizing various built-in classes available in the Java programming language.
+These include classes like `Scanner`, `List`, and `String`.
+We have become accustomed to working with these classes and have learned how to use some of the methods they provide.

-All the above three classes, e.g., turn out to be useful when trying to build a program which asks the user for the movies in his library and then stores them in a movie collection.
-Let us first consider a `Movie` class:
+These classes can come in handy when building a program that requires the user to input movies in their library and store them in a collection.
+Before we begin, let us take a look at the `Movie` class:

 ``` java
 public class Movie {